 Wherever you might be looking into moving, the cost of living is one of the first things that you should look at.
 I remember when I was making my last few steps in deciding to move to Vietnam, I went to various sites to look at how it compared to my home country.
-Knowing the cost of living in a place is not just useful in making sure you have enough for the first few weeks you are there but also in making sure the salary you will earn is enough.
+Knowing the cost of living in a place is not just useful in making sure you have enough for the first few weeks you are there but also in making sure the salary you will earn is enough to live there.

 As a Southeast Asian country, Vietnam is quite cheap compared to Western countries.
 Your money from home will for sure go a long way here.
 Lots of remote workers purposely choose to live in Vietnam for this reason specifically among others.
 Note that no matter how cheap a place is, if you do not control your expenses you might still end up spending as much as you would back home.